 8. Label your home and office with Chinese words

 Chinese words in your home and work environment are important visual cues!
-I write BIG Chinese words on Post-It notes or address labels and tape them to items throughout your house or work office!
+I often write large Chinese words on Post-It notes and white address labels and tape them to various items our house.

-You can see more examples of how we label items around our house here.
+You can see more examples of how we label items around our house in this post.
 In addition, you can also buy a label maker such as this one.
 Although the text will be small, a label maker is helpful if you cannot write Chinese.

 9. Learn Chinese on social media